GIOT-POC/coordinate-adapt/README.md

             }]
         }, callback)

-The callback is passed two arguments (err, result)
+The callback is passed a status object (code: int, message: "")
+    Retuen code: 1200 initial succeed.

 -------------------------------------------------------